Aristocracy of Norway: Medieval aristocratic titles (1st system)

 In the process of increasing his power and territory by annexing petty kingdoms, Norway's high king offered vassalage titles in return for recognition and military support from each petty king and his aristocracy.
 Such regional kings and chieftains received the title of earl (jarl).
-Earls were the only ones beside the King himself who were entitled to hold an army.
+Earls were the only ones besides the king himself who were entitled to hold an army.

 Later, during the Middle Ages, Earl was in general a title restricted to members of the royal family.
 There was usually no more than one earl in mainland Norway at one time, and sometimes none.
 The last earl in mainland Norway was appointed in 1295.

-In mainland Norway, this title was used normally for one of two purposes:
+In mainland Norway, this title was normally used for one of two purposes: